Antenatal appointments and tests diary

 Plans will be made for care and any special measures during your pregnancy.

-Risks will be assessed for gestational diabetes or pre- eclampsia.
+Risks will be assessed for gestational diabetes and pre- eclampsia.

 This is the time to discuss any potential problems a job may cause with the pregnancy, such as chemicals or radiation, and what to do about them.